 Our Strategy

-At Last Mile Health, we partner with governments to build strong community health systems that extend primary healthcare to the world’s most remote communities.
+We partner with governments to build strong community health systems that equip professional community health workers to provide essential primary healthcare in the world’s most remote communities.

-Nearly nine million people around the world die each year from preventable causes, simply because of where they live.
-This inequity—shaped by global systems designed by those who hold power and privilege—is especially acute in rural and remote communities, where an estimated two billion people live beyond the reach of the health system.
+Half the world’s population lacks access to essential primary healthcare, and nearly nine million people around the world die each year from preventable causes, simply because of where they live.
+This gap is particularly acute in remote communities, where an estimated two billion people live outside of the reach of healthcare.

-Over the next five years (July 2023–June 2028), Last Mile Health will deepen our impact in four to six community health systems and influence community health financing—all in service of ensuring that more people can equitably access quality healthcare.
+As massive shifts in global health financing put lives at risk, we’re scaling what works: high-impact care delivered by professional community health workers.
+Throughout our current five-year strategic period (July 2023–June 2028), Last Mile Health will deepen our impact in four to six community health systems and influence community health financing in service of ensuring that more people can equitably access quality healthcare.
 We will work with the governments of Ethiopia, Liberia, Malawi, and Sierra Leone (with the potential to scale to one to two additional countries in Africa) to improve community health systems.
-In parallel, we will influence community health funding, practice, and policy across Africa to improve how up to $2 billion in sustainable funding is invested in community health as part of Africa Frontline First.
+In parallel, we will influence community health funding, practice, and policy across Africa to improve how sustainable funding is invested in community health as part of Africa Frontline First.
+Our approach will build cost-effective, resilient, sustainable systems that will drive progress toward health for all, centered on those who need it most.

 Guided by our three-part theory of change, we will realize our strategy by working to: